nixworks/public/news/2011/05/7/index.md

 ##### Scottish National Party
 ### [The Scottish National Party urges British Prime Minister David Cameron to amend the Scotland Bill to give the Scottish Parliament greater legislative powers. ](/news/2011/05/7/the-scottish-national-party-urges-british-prime-minister-david-cameron-to-amend-the-scotland-bill-to-give-the-scottish-parliament-greater-le.md)
-_Context: David Cameron, Scotland Bill, Scottish National Party, Scottish Parliament_
+_Context: Scottish National Party, Scotland Bill, David Cameron, Scottish Parliament_

 ##### Scottish Liberal Democrat
 ### [Scottish Liberal Democrat leader Tavish Scott resigns after a collapse of his party's support at the Scottish Parliament election. ](/news/2011/05/7/scottish-liberal-democrat-leader-tavish-scott-resigns-after-a-collapse-of-his-party-s-support-at-the-scottish-parliament-election.md)
-_Context: Scottish Liberal Democrat, recently victorious, Tavish Scott_
+_Context: Scottish Liberal Democrat, Tavish Scott, recently victorious_

 ##### Secretary of State for Business
 ### [British Secretary of State for Business Vince Cable launches a fierce attack on the tactics of his party's Conservative coalition partners as "ruthless, calculating and very tribal" for the way they conducted themselves in the Alternative Vote referendum. ](/news/2011/05/7/british-secretary-of-state-for-business-vince-cable-launches-a-fierce-attack-on-the-tactics-of-his-party-s-conservative-coalition-partners-a.md)